 Step Three: Strip the Magazine Down and Out

-Hit the magazine release and yank the magazine out of the gun.
-The magazine is held in place by a lot of tension when there’s a double feed in place.
-It’s going to be a little stiff to pull out and you may have to yank on it hard.
+Hit the magazine release and pull the magazine out of the gun.
+When a double feed is in place, the magazine will usually be held in place by a lot of tension.
+This means it may be tough to pull out and you may have to yank on it hard.
 Don’t be afraid to manhandle it a little.
 Guns are very strong and there’s not a lot you can do with your hands to hurt them.

 Glock owners: be careful not to block the opposite side of the magazine release.

-Remove the magazine.
-You may have to really yank on the magazine to remove it from the gun.
+You may have to yank hard to get it out of the gun.

-Important Safety Reminder: If you struggle with the magazine, be very, very conscious of where your gun’s muzzle is pointed at all times, and do not allow it to point at anything you are unwilling to shoot.
-Even though you cannot make the gun fire while the double feed is in place, it is very possible to fire an unintentional shot at the moment the magazine comes free.
+Important Safety Reminder: Even if you struggle with the magazine, be very, very conscious of where your gun’s muzzle is pointed at all times, and do not allow it to point at anything you are unwilling to shoot.
+Although the gun cannot fire while the double feed is in place, it is very possible to fire an unintentional shot the moment the magazine comes free.